Galabavamsi/Serenity/README.md

 # Serenity
-The perfect stress management and mental health app
+The perfect open-source stress management and mental health app